quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 # Uncovering-Ecommerce-Insights-with-SQL

 ## 📖 About The Project
 This project involves a deep dive into the [Brazilian E-commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_customers_dataset.csv).
 The goal is to use SQL to analyze real-world e-commerce data to answer critical business questions related to sales performance, customer behavior, and operational efficiency.
-This repository contains the raw data and the SQL scripts used for the analysis.
+This repository contains the database and the SQL scripts used for the analysis.

 ***